SUSTAINABLE WINEGROWING IN OREGON

 Oregon has long been a leader in environmental stewardship.
 The home of the nation’s most protective land use policies, the first bottle recycling law, and the highest minimum wages for farm workers, is also home to a wine industry committed to sustainable farming and winemaking practices.

-At latest count (2011 vintage), 47% of Oregon’s planted vineyard acres are certified sustainably farmed by one of several independent third party certifying organizations.
+At latest count in 2015, there are 12,502 vineyard acres (about 52% of Oregon's planted vineyard acreage) certified sustainably farmed by one of several independent third party certifying organizations.
 Many more acres are becoming certified, in a process that takes two to three years to complete.
 Many Oregon wineries are now taking the next step, pursuing certification of sustainable practices in their winemaking processes and facilities.

 There are interesting differences among approaches to sustainable farming and winemaking practices embodied in the three major certification programs commonly found in Oregon vineyards: LIVE, Organic, and Biodynamic.
 But it is perhaps even more interesting to discover how much they are alike in their fundamental approach to farming and winemaking, how they all share a few basic principles:

 - Consider the farm and winery as a whole system and take responsibility for the health and long term viability of the whole

 - Encourage biodiversity and protect wildlife habitat on the farm

 - Respect natural processes, reducing or eliminating use of synthetic inputs in the vineyard and the winery

 - Conserve natural resources, including water and energy, in both vineyard and winery

 - Protect the health and well being of workers in the vineyard and the winery, and the larger community